If A Rule Is Unwritten, Is It Really A Rule?

 In its early days, Congress wrote a series of rules and precedents — Thomas Jefferson penned a book about it — that Congress has used ever since.

-But there are also unwritten rules — and it's these unwritten rules that break down when politics get excessively polarized.
+But there are also unwritten rules.
+And it's these unwritten rules that break down when politics get excessively polarized.

 Some are about helping people get along and ease tension: deferring to elders; not campaigning against other senators; speaking to each other with flowery forms of address.